envisioning/vocab/src/content/articles/markov-blanket.md

 ---
+generality:
+- 0.8
+- 0.785
+- 0.77
+- 0.755
+- 0.74
+- 0.725
+- 0.71
+slug: markov-blanket
+summary: A concept in probabilistic graphical models representing a node's minimal set of dependencies, crucial for inferring the node's behavior in a network.
 title: Markov Blanket
-summary: A concept in probabilistic graphical models representing a node's minimal set of dependencies, crucial for inferring the node's behavior in a network.
-slug: markov-blanket
 ---

 The Markov Blanket of a node within a probabilistic graphical model, such as a Bayesian network, consists of the node's parents, children, and the other parents of its children, which collectively form the minimal set of variables needed to render the node conditionally independent of the rest of the network.
 Its significance lies in simplifying the computation for probability distributions and reducing complexity in both inference and learning tasks within AI systems.
 By focusing only on the Markov Blanket, an AI can efficiently perform tasks like feature selection, causal reasoning, and inference, making it a critical component in the design and analysis of complex models.